kcomalley14/leaflet-challenge/README.md

 ![2-BasicMap](Leaflet-Step-1/images/leaflet.png)

 This picture shows the map created with Leaflet.
-The USGS earthquake data was used
+The USGS earthquake data was used.

 1. **Get your data set**